Skip to content

 August 26, 2025

-Alignment, 👥 Leadership, 🧠 Zone of Genius, 🧭 Vision
+🧠 Zone of Genius, Strategic Sensemaking

 accountability, Alice Waters, Angela Merkel, authenticity, business development, business growth, campaign, Chez Panisse, culture, Danny Meyer, honesty, Jacinda Ardern, leadership, Nelson Mandela, politicians, politics, Sam Walton, Tony Hsieh, transparency, true leadership, truth, vision, Zappos